Skip to Content

 • Full approval of the VOC Reasonably Available Control Technology (RACT) demonstrations for the one-hour and 1997 eight-hour ozone standards.

-Effective January 19, 2011, the EPA published a final determination of failure to attain and reclassification of the DFW area from a moderate to a serious nonattainment area for the 1997 eight-hour ozone standard ( 75 FR 79302 ).
-The EPA set January 19, 2012 as the deadline for Texas to submit attainment demonstration and RFP SIP revisions addressing the serious ozone nonattainment area requirements of the federal Clean Air Act (FCAA).
+Effective January 19, 2011, EPA published a final determination of failure to attain and reclassification of the DFW area from a moderate to a serious nonattainment area for the 1997 eight-hour ozone standard ( 75 FR 79302 ).
+EPA set January 19, 2012 as the deadline for Texas to submit attainment demonstration and RFP SIP revisions addressing the serious ozone nonattainment area requirements of the FCAA.

 One-Hour Ozone Standard

 Note: In 1997, the one-hour ozone standard was replaced by the more protective eight-hour ozone standard.
-On June 15, 2005, the one-hour standard was revoked for all areas, although some former one-hour ozone nonattainment areas have continuing obligations to comply with the anti-backsliding requirements described in 40 CFR §51.905(a).
+On June 15, 2005, the one-hour standard was revoked for all areas, although some former one-hour ozone nonattainment areas have continuing obligations to comply with the anti-backsliding requirements described in 40 Code of Federal Regulations (CFR) §51.905(a).

 Comprehensive History of the Texas SIP

-This SIP History gives a broad overview of the SIP revisions that have been submitted to the EPA by the State of Texas.
-Some sections may be obsolete or superseded by new revisions, but have been retained for the sake of historical completeness.
+This SIP History gives a broad overview of the SIP revisions that have been submitted to EPA by the State of Texas.
+Some sections may be obsolete or superseded by new revisions but have been retained for the sake of historical completeness.